 A person’s culture, family history, job, and where and how they live are just some of the things that can affect how well a medicine, treatment, or other health intervention will work for them.

-Treatments must be proven safe and effective for all, so research studies must include people from diverse backgrounds and lived experiences.
+Treatments must be proven safe and effective for all, so research studies must include people from different backgrounds and lived experiences.

-What is CEAL doing to address health disparities and increase diversity in research studies?
+What is CEAL doing to increase representation in research studies?

-To guarantee that all communities benefit from scientific advances, research must include people with various lived experiences and living conditions, as well as characteristics like race and ethnicity, age, sex, and sexual orientation.
-Through its programs, CEAL supports research teams, programs, institutions, and other entities performing community-engaged research with groups who experience health disparities.
+To guarantee that all communities benefit from scientific advances, research must include people with various lived experiences and living conditions, as well as characteristics including age, sex, and other demographic factors.
+Through its programs, CEAL supports research teams, programs, institutions, and other entities performing community-engaged research with groups who experience a greater burden of poor health outcomes.

 Visit ceal.nih.gov to learn more about CEAL’s program protocol, leadership, and governance.